pariterre/neurobiomech_software/server/docs/contributing.md

 Adding tests are required to get your development merged to the master branch.
 Therefore, it is very good practice to get the habit of writing tests ahead of time so this is never an issue.
-The `lokomat_fes` test suite runs automatically on GitHub every time a commit is submitted.
+The `stimwalker` test suite runs automatically on GitHub every time a commit is submitted.
 However, we strongly encourage running tests locally prior to submitting the pull-request.
 To do so, simply run the tests folder in pytest (`pytest tests`).